 How those materials are sourced, where they come from and how they are processed has an impact on communities and the environment.
 That is why we are getting behind key international initiatives to promote sustainable raw materials and fibres.

 We also provide special training on materials for many of our purchasing teams and key suppliers, raising awareness of the environmental, social and economic impacts of their choices, and encouraging the use of more sustainable materials.
+In 2025, 100% of the cotton, linen, viscose and polyester used in our products will be recycled or will have a more sustainable origin.

 Cotton is our single most important raw material – but it is also a resource-hungry crop.
 As a result, Inditex is committed to moving towards more sustainable cotton production, such as organic, recycled and ‘Better’ cotton, and working with international initiatives to promote the sustainability of the cotton industry.
 100% of our cotton will be sustainable (organic, BCI and recycled) in 2025.

 - Organic cotton is cultivated without fertilisers or chemical pesticides and its seeds are not genetically modified.
 Cultivating organic cotton uses 90% less water and 60% less energy than normal cotton, and reduces the environmental, social and economic impacts of traditional cotton production.
 We are already the world’s fourth biggest consumer of organic cotton.
-We marketed 103 million items made with 100% certified organic cotton during the last exercise, a 75% more than the previous year.

 - Recycled cotton uses around 80% less water than the conventional crop and has a much smaller environmental footprint.
 It can also be successfully combined with other fibres.